-Easy Apple Crisp Recipe
+Easy Apple Crisp Recipe without Oats

 One of the best things about fall is that it's apple season.
 Everyone in my family loves apples in just about any form, but we especially enjoy eating them when they've been baked to perfection in a sweet and juicy apple crisp.

-This easy apple crisp recipe is made without oats, and it's incredibly simple to make -- easier than apple pie!
+But my husband’s mom always made this classic apple crisp without oats recipe after the family trip to the apple orchard.
+It seems like almost everyone else uses oats in their homemade apple crisp recipes.
+But, our family recipe has no oats, and it’s incredibly simple to make — easier than apple pie!
 You get an apple crumble topping that crisps up nicely while baking without oatmeal.

 Anyway, like I said, this easy dessert is basically Grandma's recipe for old fashioned apple crisp, except that I like to add a bit more cinnamon when I make it.
 That's why I call this tasty version Cinnamon Apple Crisp.